Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Asynchronous Multi-fidelity Batch Optimization

 \subsubsection{The kernel and noise parameters}

 We estimate the parameters of the GP, $\theta$, by maximizing the marginal log likelihood \citep{rasmussen2005gps}:

 Where $K_\theta$ is the covariance matrix of the training set, and $\mu$ is the predictive mean on the training set.
 However, we must note that only the lowest fidelity will have observations across the whole search space.
-The higher fidelities will only get observations in promising areas, meaning that estimating the hyper-parameters directly may lead to inaccuracies.
-To counter this, we only train fully train the GP hyper-parameters on the lowest fidelity for any multi-fidelity methods.
+The higher fidelities will only get observations in promising areas, meaning that estimating the hyper-parameters directly may lead to inaccuracies when using independent GPs.
+To counter this, we only fully train the GP hyper-parameters on the lowest fidelity for any multi-fidelity methods.
 For the other fidelities, we fix the prior mean constant and the length-scales, and we only train the scaling constants and the likelihood noise.
+We note that the above heuristic is unnecessary for multi-task GPs, where we can train all the kernel hyper-parameters in the combined data-set of all observations